andrew/ultimate-awesome/README.md

 - [awesome-google-cloud](https://github.com/GoogleCloudPlatform/awesome-google-cloud) - A curated list of awesome stuff for Google Cloud Platform.
 - [awesome-wechat-dev-posts-2015](https://github.com/jobbole/awesome-wechat-dev-posts-2015) - 2015 年在微信热传的 100+ 篇经典技术文章.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
-- [awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.
 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
 - [awesome-sketch](https://github.com/diessica/awesome-sketch) - :books: delightful stuff for SketchApp students.
 - [awesome-opa](https://github.com/StyraInc/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
+- [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-chatgpt](https://github.com/Kamigami55/awesome-chatgpt) - Curated list of ChatGPT related resource, tools, prompts, apps / ChatGPT 相關優質資源、工具、應用的精選清單。.
-- [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".